avf/mobile-app-dev/exercises/index.md

 - All exercises must be submitted before the deadline [via email](../README.md/#support-or-contact) as a zipped Xcode playground or Xcode project, including all source files.
 - You may submit as many times as you like before the deadline.
 I will only look at your last submission.
-- During the lecture after the submission, we're going to do a short 1-on-1 session where you explain the code to me.
+- Make sure you understand all the concepts for the [code review session](#code-review) in the lecture after the submission deadline.
 You'll be graded according to your understanding of the code and the underlying concepts, not the code itself.

 ## General requirements